cleder/book-request/README.md

 A small app to evaluate FastApi

-I chose FastAPI over Flask because I wanted to try FastApi
+I chose FastAPI over Flask because I wanted to try FastApi and testing with schemathesis.

 ## Add Request Endpoint
 This allows a user to request a particular book, and returns the request object along with an id